-lcon Section Description =, View Menu The View menu contains all the tools and options that you can use in the Drawing view to draw, animate and paint.
+lcon Section Description View Menu The View menu contains all the tools and options that you can use in the Drawing view to draw, animate and paint.

 Drawing Area This is the main space in the Drawing view.
 It is where you draw and where the drawings are displayed.
 Zoom Menu The Zoom menu lets you enlarge or reduce the Camera or Drawing view display.
 To make the camera frame size always match the size of your view, select the Fit to View option.
 Click the drop-down arrow and select a zoom level or press 1 and 2.
-Fit To View 100% 10% 10% 10% 10% 10% 100% 250% 400% 630% 1000% Drawing Name The Drawing Name field displays the name of the selected drawing, as well as the layer containing it.
+10% 16% 25% 40% 63% 100% 100% 100% Fit To View Drawing Name The Drawing Name field displays the name of the selected drawing, as well as the layer containing it.
 If the cell does not contain any drawing, an Empty Cell text is shown in the field.
 Tool Name The Tool Name field displays the name of the selected tool.
 If you temporarily override a drawing tool using a keyboard shortcut, the tool's name will be highlighted in red.
 You can temporarily override a tool by holding its keyboard shortcut without the Alt key.
 For example, the Select tool shortcut is Alt + S. If you hold down the S key, you will switch to the Select tool.
 When you release the key, you will return to the tool you were using.
 Frame Number This field displays the current frame of the animation you are working on.
 Cursor Coordinates This indicates the position of the your pointer in the drawing area.
-Colour Picker The Colour Picker allows you to select a colour for drawing.